t3hmun/posts/post/2017-02-09-Publishing an Android App from Android Studio.md

 ### debuggable versionName and versionCode

-The documentation tells you to remove `android:debuggable` and set `andoid:versionName` and `android:versionCode` in the manifest.
+The documentation tells you to remove `android:debuggable` and set `android:versionName` and `android:versionCode` in the manifest.
 This is not helpful advice in modern Android apps.

 The `android:debuggable` attribute is no longer set manually, it is automatically added by Android Studio when debugging.
 This means that the attribute should never be manually set in your manifest.
 It may need to be removed manually if you are working with old code.

-The `android:debuggable` and set `andoid:versionName` attributes are now normally set in the `build.gradle`, which automatically sets it in the manifest, overwriting anything set there manually.
+The `android:debuggable` and set `android:versionName` attributes are now normally set in the `build.gradle`, which automatically sets it in the manifest, overwriting anything set there manually.
 So that too should not be manually set in the manifest because it will only lead to confusion.